Search engine is loading. Please wait…

 What fuel is available in Azerbaijan?

-Unleaded petrol and diesel are widely available on main routes and in cities.
+Petrol and diesel are widely available on main routes and in cities.
 In rural and mountain areas, stations can be further apart, so refuel earlier than you think you need to.

 Is it safe to drive in Azerbaijan?